keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/config.md

     specification.

 * **spec**
-  * **oTelCollectorUrl** -- The URL and port of the OpenTelemtry collector
+  * **oTelCollectorUrl** -- The URL and port of the OpenTelemetry collector
   * **keptnAppCreationRequestTimeoutSeconds** --
     interval in which automatic app discovery searches for workloads to put into the same auto-generated [KeptnApp](app.md).

-Each [KeptnApp](app.md) should have a single `KeptnConfig` CRD that describes all configurations for that application.
+Each cluster should have a single `KeptnConfig` CRD that describes all configurations for that cluster.

 ## Usage